Configure Client Connections

-Optimize the availability of your clusters by configuring and tuning Redpanda cluster properties.
+Optimize the availability of your clusters by configuring and tuning properties.

 A malicious Kafka client application may create many network connections to execute its attacks.
 A poorly configured application may also create an excessive number of connections.
-To mitigate the risk of a client creating too many connections and using too many system resources, you can configure a Redpanda cluster to impose limits on the number of created client connections for its Kafka protocol server nodes.
+To mitigate the risk of a client creating too many connections and using too many system resources, you can configure a Redpanda cluster to impose limits on the number of created client connections.

-The following cluster properties limit the number of connections:
+The following Redpanda cluster properties limit the number of connections:

 kafka_connections_max: Similar to Kafka’s

-max.connections, this property sets the maximum number of connections per broker.
+max.connections, this sets the maximum number of connections per broker.

 kafka_connections_max_per_ip: Similar to Kafka’s

-max.connections.per.ip, this property sets the maximum number of connections accepted per IP address by a broker.
+max.connections.per.ip, this sets the maximum number of connections accepted per IP address by a broker.

 Redpanda also provides properties to manage the rate of connection creation: